jtmuller5/flutter_fast_cli/README.md

 - Sets up Sign In, Register, Forgot Password, and Profile screens
 - SSO with Google and Apple
-- Adds a generic Feedback feature that works out-of-the-box with Firestore, Supabase, or Appwrite
 - Adds a settings screen with dark mode toggle
 - Adds a simple onboarding view new users see on account creation
-- Creates an auto_route router and adds it to your MaterialApp
+- Creates a router using auto_route, go_router, or the vanilla navigator and adds it to your MaterialApp
 - Introduces authentication based navigation and route guards
 - Creates an instance of [get_it](https://pub.dev/packages/get_it)
-- Auto registers services in get_it using [injectable](https://pub.dev/packages/injectable)
+- Auto registers services in get_it using [injectable](https://pub.dev/packages/injectable) (optional)
 - Adds an `analysis_options.yaml` file
 - Creates a complete `pubspec.yaml` file with necessary dependencies based on config value
 - Adds the flutter_launcher_icon package and code snippet to quickly swap out logo (includes logic to remove alpha channel on iOS)